Johns Hopkins University: Traditions

-While it has been speculated that Johns Hopkins has relatively few traditions for a school of its age and that many past traditions have been forgotten, a handful of myths and customs are ubiquitous knowledge among the community.
-One such long-standing myth surrounds the university seal that is embedded into the floor of the Gilman Hall foyer.
+While it has been speculated that Johns Hopkins has few traditions for a school of its age and that many past traditions have been forgotten, a handful of myths and customs are ubiquitous knowledge among the community.
+One myth surrounds the university seal that is embedded into the floor of the Gilman Hall foyer.
 The myth holds that any current student to step on the seal will never graduate.
 In reverence for this tradition, the seal has been fenced off from the rest of the room.

 An annual winter event is the "Lighting of the Quads", a ceremony each winter during which the campus is lit up in holiday lights.
 Recent years have included singing and fireworks.

 The Spring Fair has been a Johns Hopkins tradition since 1972 and has since grown to be the largest student-run festival in the country.
 Popular among Hopkins students and Baltimore inhabitants alike, the Spring Fair features carnival rides, vendors, food and a beer garden.
 Since its beginning, Spring the fair has decreased in size, both in regard to attendance and utilization of space.